Anou-shka/SC4002_NLP/README.md

 - The file SC4002 CNN with Pytorch is failed code, please ignore this file

 - The file SC4002 Natural Language Processing CNN is done via tensorflow instead of Pytorch, please ignore this file

+## 1 "Embeddings.py", "nomalization.py" and "tester.py"

+- 1. Please download `glove.6B.100d.txt` from the website: [stanford glove](https://nlp.stanford.edu/projects/glove/)

+- 2. Download the necessary libraries.

+- 3. Run tester.py to test the vocabulary of the given training dataset.

 ## 2(a), 2(b) "Part-2a&b.ipynb"